Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Hall resistivity

 \section{Hall resistivity}

 Fig.~\ref{TotalHall}(a) shows the magnetic field dependence of the Hall resistivity, $\rho_{xy}(H)$, at various temperatures.
 At $T\geq50$\,K, $\rho_{xy}$ is linear in $H$, whereas at lower temperatures a curvature is clearly visible, indicating the emergence of anomalous Hall effect.
 The slopes of $\rho_{xy}(H)$ are almost identical for $T\geq50$\,K, and also for $T\leq15$\,K, but in the latter case only at fields above certain values, which are very close to $H_{\rm s}$ when $T<T_{\rm N}$.
-This indicates that the ordinary Hall effect arises from a single band, while the non-linearity observed in magnetic fields below $H_{\rm s}$ is due to anomalous Hall effect.
+Also very similar are the slopes just above zero field at 2 and 4\,K, where the magnetic structure is robust and fluctuations are weakest.
+Temperature-independent band structure of EuCd$_2$Sb$_2$ was confirmed by ARPES measurements in the 15–121\,K range (cf. supplementary Fig.~S2 in Ref.~\cite{Ma2019}).
+All these justify the assumption that the ordinary Hall resistivity is rectilinear in $H$ (with the slope very slightly changing with $T$ and $H$), while the curvature of $\rho_{xy}(H)$ in magnetic fields below $H_{\rm s}$ is due to the anomalous Hall effect.

-Both the Hall conductivity, $\sigma_{xy}= 400\,(\Omega\rm{cm})^{-1}$ and the longitudinal conductivity $\sigma_{xx}= 1.7\times10^3\,(\Omega\rm{cm})^{-1}$ (calculated as shown in Supplemental Material \cite{SupM}) place EuCd$_2$Sb$_2$ is in the region of the scaling diagram proposed in \cite{nagaosa2010anomalous} where the skew-scattering contribution is negligible.
-Hence, by ruling out that contribution, the Hall resistivity for a single band system can be described as a sum of three contributions, \cite{nagaosa2010anomalous}:
+Both the Hall conductivity, $|\sigma_{xy}|= 400\,(\Omega\rm{cm})^{-1}$ and the longitudinal conductivity $\sigma_{xx}= 1.7\times10^3\,(\Omega\rm{cm})^{-1}$ (calculated as shown in the Supplemental Material \cite{SupM}) place EuCd$_2$Sb$_2$ in the region of the scaling diagram proposed in \cite{nagaosa2010anomalous} where the skew-scattering contribution is negligible.
+Hence, by ruling out that contribution, the Hall resistivity for a single band system can be described as a sum of three contributions \cite{nagaosa2010anomalous}: